sarahforzley/universal-docs/api/event-hubs.md

 ## Example: Running Scripts on Remote Machines

 {% hint style="info" %}
-This example provides a way to run scripts on remote machines without having to install another instance of PowerShell Universal.
+This example provides a way to run scripts on remote machines without installing another instance of PowerShell Universal.
 {% endhint %}

-This example allows for sending scripts to remote machines and executing them with a generic event hub script.&#x20;
+This example allows you to send scripts to remote machines and execute them with a generic event hub script.&#x20;

 First, create an event hub in PowerShell Universal.
 This example does not use authentication.